-Mergers, acquisitions or alliances between companies of a certain size and/or value of sales can affect consumers if the result is a considerable concentration of power in the market and therefore they must be reviewed and approved in advance by the Commission.
-Pursuant to the official information of the Commission, fines for illegal conduct were imposed for a total amount of \$955,680 pesos on two economic agents in the aeronautic industry in 2021.
+Mergers, acquisitions or alliances between companies of a certain size and/or value of sales can affect consumers if the result is a considerable concentration of power in the market and, therefore, they must be reviewed and approved in advance by the Commission.
+Pursuant to the official information of the Commission, fines for illegal conduct were imposed for a total amount of \$9.7 million pesos on four economic agents in 2022.